lj-ditrapani/tic-tac-toe/README.md

 TODO
 ----

+- Refactor server tests to not use usafeRunSync; chain IO instead
 - Write all server endpoint tests
 - Bad requests/forbidden should return 400 (bad request) 403 (forbidden)
     - POST play with index out of bounds